ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 The outcomes help understand what needs to be done (and not done).

 _The service designer_ will help with the outcomes, but how?

 Is _service design_ about one person’s role?
+No.

-No. But being _a service designer_ is one person’s role.
-What does that mean?
+But being _a service designer_ is a person’s role.
+What does that mean as ervice designer does?

 I tend to think of service designers more as coaches, coaxers, being interdisciplinary themselves to bring an interdisciplinary view of a service by gathering people with different disciplines and channels/silos together.
 And softly, innovation to ways of working and delivered services through education, innovation through exploration.
 If a user's experience is the result of the collective efforts of a team’s work then service design is a contributor to that.

 #### Closing